When running a diversified portfolio with a number of assets and asset classes, one key aspect is at what time should you rebalance the portfolio?

 2. Smart rebalancing timing based on trend signals

-The second rebalancing strategy proposed by the authors is smart rebalancing timing.
+The second rebalancing strategy proposed by the authors is smart rebalancing timing, which is much easier to implement for retail investors.
 This means that you would have your portfolio as it is (not split between different strategies) and only proceed with the rebalancing, be it a periodical one or an ad hoc one, when the trend signals tells you to.

 For example, let us say that you are about to rebalancing your portfolio toward the year-end.
 But, you also not that stocks are in a weak trend right now, and that if you proceed with the rebalancing and buying more stocks, you would be buying against the trend.

-This is an easier way to implement trend as a component in your portfolio rebalancing strategy, without the hassle of running two different strategies in parallel.
+This is a way easier and more retail investor-friendly way to implement trend as a component in your portfolio rebalancing strategy, without the hassle of running two different strategies in parallel.
 As shown by the authors at Man Group, you would be more likely to make your drawdowns shallower by avoiding selling assets in the middle of a rising trend, and buying assets in the middle of a negative trend.

 3. Partial rebalancing

-The third option, which is the one I have adopted already (I will look into whether smart rebalancing timing would be fitting my preferences), is partial rebalancing.
+The third method is partial rebalancing.
 This is a rebalancing strategy that is the easiest of all to implement, as you do not have to spend additional time or tracking assets’ momentum in depth.
 Instead, this easy to use rebalancing strategy will make you automatically catch any trends without the need for more input.

 What you would do with partial rebalancing is that when it is time for your planned rebalancing, regardless if it is a periodical one or an ad hoc rebalancing triggered by weight deviation intervals, is that you would not rebalance all the way back to original allocation.

-Rather, to capture a bit more of a potential ongoing trend, you would rebalance the holding back by a predetermined factor.
-I use 50% as my rule of thumb.
-Hence, using this strategy, when rebalancing the stock allocation in this example, I would scale it from 36% to 33%, being halfway of the distance from the aimed allocation (0.5 * 6% = 3%).
+Rather, to capture a bit more of a potential ongoing trend, you would rebalance the holding back by a predetermined factor, for example 50% of the.
+Hence, using this strategy, when rebalancing the stock allocation in this example, you would scale it from 36% to 33%, being halfway of the distance from the aimed allocation (0.5 * 6% = 3%).

-This is a cheap way of capturing trends as you would remain with a dynamic risk allocation to an asset class that has been in a positive trend relative to other asset classes (see my post from December 2020 explaining DRA).
+This is a cheap way of capturing trends as you would maintain a dynamic risk allocation exposure to an asset class that has been in a positive trend relative to other asset classes (see my separate post explaining Dynamic Risk Allocation).
 This is logically the underlying case, as this asset class would not otherwise have been overweight in the portfolio.

 There is a negative side to this strategy though, and that is blindness to whether a trend signal has gone away, which you would not be spotting.
 That is to say, if the asset has been overweight by 30% from target weight (an allocation of 39% using our previous stock example) but that this has now reduced to 20%, then staying overweight in an asset that could continue to decline, would not be the most efficient use of your capital.